UCDavisLibrary/fin-server/services/fin/fin-ac/README.md

   - no.  unless the container has been assigned the `protected` or `discovery` agent as well.
 - api access:
   - no.  unless the container has been assigned the `protected` or `discovery` agent as well.
 At which point see above.
 However, if the `protected` or `discovery` is attached, then any user with the additional role will be able to access the Elastic Search document without the temporary promotion via the `/svc:finac` api, providing a way for permanent grants.
    - ex: WebAC agents: `protected` and `library`.
-Now any user with the `library` role can always access the container via the LDP as well as the search api.
+Now any user with the `library` role in their JWT Token can always access the container via the LDP as well as the search api.